 Victoria is a somewhat small city located in the state of Minnesota.
 With a population of 8,676 people and two constituent neighborhoods, Victoria is the 116th largest community in Minnesota.
 Much of the housing stock in Victoria was built relatively recently.
 The construction of new real estate can often be taken as an indication that the local Victoria economy is robust, and that jobs or other amenities are attracting an influx of new residents.
 This seems to be the case in Victoria, where the median household income is $131,971.00.

 Victoria home prices are not only among the most expensive in Minnesota, but Victoria real estate also consistently ranks among the most expensive in America.

 Victoria is a decidedly white-collar city, with fully 89.83% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Victoria is a city of managers, sales and office workers, and professionals.
 There are especially a lot of people living in Victoria who work in management occupations (22.69%), sales jobs (15.30%), and business and financial occupations (11.22%).

 Also of interest is that Victoria has more people living here who work in computers and math than 95% of the places in the US.

 The people who call Victoria home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Victoria residents report their race to be White, followed by Asian.
-Important ancestries of people in Victoria include Norwegian, Irish, Swedish, and English.
+Important ancestries of people in Victoria include Norwegian, Irish, English, and Swedish.

 The most common language spoken in Victoria is English.
-Other important languages spoken here include Spanish and Miao/Hmong.
+Other important languages spoken here include Spanish and German.